jeroenvangrondelle/EdgeCase/README.md

 # Edge Case: Housing your sensors at the edge

 ## Objective
-There are may IoT use cases where sensors and supporting boards are readily available, but housing the electronics at the edge is a challenge.
+Often when developing IoT use cases, sensors and supporting boards are readily available, but housing the electronics at the edge is a challenge.

 Would it be possible to develop